aptos-labs/aptos-keyless-trusted-setup-contributions-february-2024/README.md

 # Verifying the Phase 1 Powers of Tau File

-The powers of tau file used was downloaded from the link provided here in the [Snarkjs README](https://github.com/iden3/snarkjs/blob/master/README.md#7-prepare-phase-2), with the file titled `powersOfTau28_hez_final_21.ptau`.
+The powers of tau file used was downloaded from one of the links provided here in the [Snarkjs README](https://github.com/iden3/snarkjs/blob/master/README.md#7-prepare-phase-2), as the file titled `powersOfTau28_hez_final_21.ptau`.
 This `.ptau` file contains 54 contributions and a random beacon.
 Its `b2sum` hash is

 ```
 9aef0573cef4ded9c4a75f148709056bf989f80dad96876aadeb6f1c6d062391f07a394a9e756d16f7eb233198d5b69407cca44594c763ab4a5b67ae73254678